Bangladesh Islamist sentenced to life in prison for war crimes

 Some factions in Bangladesh opposed the break with Pakistan and numerous abuses were committed during the nine-month war.

-Another 10 people, including two from main opposition Bangladesh Nationalist Party (BNP), are awaiting trial by the tribunal.
+Another 10 people are awaiting trial by the tribunal.

 Begum Khaleda Zia, Hasina's arch rival and leader of the BNP, has called the tribunal a "farce".

-The ruling Awami party has rejected accusations that the tribunal is biased but it has been criticized by human rights groups for failing to adhere to standards of international law.
+The ruling party has rejected accusations that the tribunal is biased but it has been criticised by human rights groups for failing to adhere to standards of international law.

-Jamaat has been accused of opposing the campaign for independence from Pakistan and helping the Pakistani army during the war in what was then East Pakistan.
-Jamaat denies that.
+The party has been accused of opposing the campaign for independence from Pakistan and helping the Pakistani army during the war in what was then East Pakistan.

-(Additional reporting by Ruma Paul; editing by Matthias Williams and Ron Popeski)
+(Additional reporting by Ruma Paul; editing by Matthias Williams)

 - Exclusive: Secret contract tied NSA and security industry pioneer |

 - U.S. aircraft hit by gunfire in South Sudan as conflict worsens